Students should advance on merit, not on circumstances

 In the Federal Way School District, only 41% of upperclassmen were signing up for advanced classes (and only 35% of students of color) as of the 2009-10 school year.
 Then the district implemented an Academic Acceleration policy that auto-enrolled every qualified student in advanced classes.
 And the result?
 One year after beginning of the program, the number of students enrolled in advanced course work doubled:

 Although any student may opt-out of an advanced class, but the expectation and opportunities are clear.
 If you are qualified, no matter who you are or where you are from, you will have the chance to meet and exceed high standards and earn college credit.
 Academic Acceleration means every qualified kids can ladder up and pursue their dreams.

-This year, Stand for Children is pursuing Academic Acceleration as part of our legislative agenda for the 2018 legislative session (we are supporting Senate Bill 6209).
-This type of program works and helps solve an immediate problem that could impact hundreds of students as soon as it’s implemented.
+At Stand for Children, we believe this type of program works and helps to solve an immediate problem that could impact hundreds of students as soon as it’s implemented.
 We’d like to see it in every school, in every district.
-Stay tuned in 2018 to see if our dream becomes reality and the benefits of Academic Acceleration in and beyond high school can extend to every kid.
+Stay tuned to see if our dream becomes reality and the benefits of Academic Acceleration in and beyond high school can extend to every kid.

 If you’d like get updates on how you can help, sign up to be an advocate for your district and we’ll help you find ways to get involved.